 Graduate Assistantships – Athletic Training

-There are three graduate assistantships available for certified athletic trainers enrolled in the advanced master’s athletic training degree program.
+There are 4-5 graduate assistantships available for certified athletic trainers enrolled in the Post-Professional Athletic Training program.

 One year of experience as a BOC certified athletic trainer (preferred) and current CPR/AED certification.
 Applicant must be in good standing within BOC and NATA, as well as fulfill requirements for state licensure.

-A graduate assistant (GA) working for Plymouth State University or Tilton School falls under the supervision of the Head Athletic Trainer, team physician, and graduate athletic training program director.
-Duties include, but are not limited to, athletic event coverage and assisting the Head Athletic Trainer in the design and implementation of a comprehensive program for injury prevention, as well as injury care and rehabilitation for the athletes.
+A graduate assistant (GA) working for Plymouth State University or at a local private school falls under the supervision of the Head Athletic Trainer, team physician, and graduate athletic training Clinical Coordinator.
+Duties include, but are not limited to, athletic event coverage, implementation of a comprehensive program for injury prevention, as well as injury care and rehabilitation for the athletes.

 Athletic Training Student Supervision

 Approved Clinical Instructor (ACI) training will be provided for all graduate assistants.
 As an ACI, the graduate assistant will be assigned team coverage throughout the academic year.
-Additionally, the graduate assistant will assume the guidance responsibilities and performance evaluation of student athletic trainers during their clinical experience.
+Additionally, the graduate assistant will assume the guidance responsibilities and performance evaluation of athletic training students during their clinical rotations.

 Graduate Assistantship Application (PDF 208 kb)